MadSimple/illinois-mono/README.md

 Glyphs for Latin characters and common symbols are based on Lexend.
 The remaining characters use [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback.

+Notable changes from Lexend include a double-storey 'a' to distinguish from the 'o', and a '1' without the bottom serif to distinguish it from the lowercase L used by some fonts.

+Other changes are due to monospace constraints or personal preference.

 ## License

 [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL)